Neiva, Huila

-Neiva ([ˈnejβa]) is the capital of the Department of Huila.
-It is located in the valley of the Magdalena River in south central Colombia with a population of about 357,392 inhabitants.
+Neiva ([ˈnejβa]) is the capital and most populated city of the Department of Huila, south central Colombia.
+It is located in the valley of the Magdalena River with a municipal population of 388,299.
 It is one of the most important cities in southern Colombia, mainly because of its strategic geographical location.

 History

 Neiva was first founded in 1539 by Juan de Cabrera in an area now belonging to the municipality of Campoalegre.
 In 1550, Juan de Alonso y Arias relocated the city to the place that is now the municipality of Villavieja.
 At this location, the city was destroyed by indigenous tribes in 1560.
 The city was founded, at its current location, for the third and final time in 1612 by Diego de Ospina y Medinilla.

 Neiva became important during the colonial times because of its strategic location.
 It was located in the trade route that communicated the Viceroyalty of Peru with Bogotá and Caracas.
 The city was declared as the capital of the Province of Neiva, made up of the Neiva, La Plata, Timaná, Purificación cabildos.
 In 1905 the city became the capital of the newly created Huila Department, which had been severed from the Tolima Department by the national government.

 In 1967, the city was hit severely by an earthquake of magnitude 7.2.
 The earthquake destroyed several buildings including the Palacio de las 57 ventanas, the Governor's building.

 In 2003 the city was the scene of a large bombing that was targeted at the Colombian President.
 13 people were killed.